 Junior players are defined in the Fall 2018 - Spring 2019 seasons as children born between January 1st 2011 and December 31st 2012.

 The cost for participation is $99 per season.
-Uniforms must be purchased and can be used for the duration of the Junior Academy seasons.
-The fee covers the following costs:
+This covers the following fees and costs:

 - Tennessee State Soccer Association Player Registration